-IHPA's role in investigating and making recommendations on cross-border disputes is limited to disputes:
+IHACPA's role in investigating and making recommendations on cross-border disputes is limited to disputes:

-- about the reimbursement of costs incurred by the applicant state or territory that are attributable to the provision of public hospital services to residents of another jurisdiction (as opposed to dispute resolution with respect to provision of services) - arising on or after IHPA's establishment (15 December 2011) when its dispute resolution responsibilities commenced.
+- about the reimbursement of costs relating to health care services incurred by the applicant state or territory that are attributable to the provision of public hospital services to residents of another jurisdiction, as opposed to dispute resolution with respect to provision of services - arising on or after IHACPA's establishment (15 December 2011) when its dispute resolution responsibilities commenced.

-Although capital is not explicitly priced by IHPA, cross-border dispute resolution can include disputes in relation to the resident jurisdiction's contribution to capital funding relating to health service infrastructure.
+Although capital is not explicitly priced by IHACPA, cross-border dispute resolution can include disputes in relation to the resident jurisdiction's contribution to capital funding relating to health service infrastructure.